Home » Repairs & Maintenance » How Long Do Caravan Shock Absorbers Last?

 Proactive owners fix bearings, shock absorbers and other wearable items BEFORE they fail.

-If your shock absorber is held into place with two bolts, it is a relatively easy operation to remove them.
-To test compression simply pull the open then push closed.
-If your shock absorber pulls open easily then it needs replacement.
+If your shock absorber is held into place with two bolts, it is relatively easy to remove them.
+To test compression, simply pull the bolts open and push them closed.
+If your shock absorber pulls open easily, then it needs replacement.

-The tell-tale signs of a worn shock absorber is the degree of stone chips.
-These stone chips can puncture as mention before however, they are an excellent indication of shock absorber wear.
+The tell-tale sign of a worn shock absorber is the degree of stone chips.
+As mentioned before, these stone chips can puncture; however, they are an excellent indication of shock absorber wear.

-The best caravan shock absorbers on the market are the Alko and Couplemate shock absorbers.
-However, there are many specific shock absorber manufacturers on the market offering non-standard height configurations.
+The best caravan shock absorbers on the market are the Alko and Couplemate.
+However, many specific shock absorber manufacturers on the market offer non-standard height configurations.

 Why are there different heights?
 The standard install height is approximately 300mm.

-Height depends on tyre height and importantly, tent height.
-If higher or lower than 300mm then specifically branded shock absorbers are used.
+The height depends on the tyre height and, importantly, the tent height.
+If it is higher or lower than 300mm, then specifically branded shock absorbers are used.

 Influencing Factors